robang74/chatgpt-answered-prompts/Draghi-faboulous-800bln-funding-02.md

 Would you accept 800 Monopoly's dollars to have your legs broken?

 \***<br/>
-Post [published](https://www.linkedin.com/posts/robertofoglietta_i-favolosi-800-miliardi-di-draghi-penso-activity-7239923791705833472-7-Nl) in Italian on LinkedIn on 12th September 2024
+Post [published](https://www.linkedin.com/posts/robertofoglietta_i-favolosi-800-miliardi-di-draghi-penso-activity-7239923791705833472-7-Nl) written in Italian published on LinkedIn on 12th September 2024.

 <br/>
 </br>